Kottiyoor Vysakha Mahotsavam: Vaishakha Festival rituals

-Rohini aradhana is an important ceremony.
-Kurumathoor Nayikan Brahman, the title of the head of a Vaishnavite family in the area, who has the birthright for the ceremony, performs the rite.
-He is considered a representation of Vishnu.
-The Namboothiri performs the rites and embraces the Swayambhu Shivalinga, i.e. Alingana Pushpanjali.
-This commemorates the incident which took place during the Daksha yaga.
-Shiva was in heartbreaking sorrow, when he saw the burned dead body of his beloved wife Sati.
-Rohini aradhana, is a reminder of how Vishnu embraced Shiva to pacify and comfort his dear mate.
+Rohini Aradhana is an important ceremony performed by the Kurumathoor Nayikan Brahman, the head of a local Vaishnavite family who holds the birthright for this ritual.
+Considered a representation of Vishnu, the Bhattatirippad conducts the ceremony with the assistance of a Namboothiri priest.
+The highlight of the ritual is the Alingana Pushpanjali, where the Bhattatirippad embraces the Swayambhu Shivalinga.
+This act commemorates the mythological event during Daksha Yaga when Shiva was inconsolable after witnessing Sati's tragic demise.
+The Rohini Aradhana serves as a symbolic representation of Vishnu comforting the grief-stricken Shiva.

 Entry of Parashurama

 Ages after the dreadful incident and havoc, carrying Sati Devi's tears and curse, the land started being governed by Kali (the personification of Kali Yuga, the reigning power of calamity).
 Kerala was submerged under water.
 Parashurama, who donated all his conquered land to Brahmins, needed a place to live.
 At the request of Varuna, he threw his axe from Gokarna to Kanyakumari and Kerala reemerged from the sea.
 Parashurama was attacked by Kali in Kottiyoor.
 He overpowered Kali and, as he raised his axe to kill him, the Trimurti materialised there and stopped Parashurama.
 He released Kali on the condition that he would never ever come into the premises of the Swyam Bhuu Linga of his Guru, Shiva, in Kottiyoor.
 He started the twenty-seven-day festival to remember the incidents that happened in the place.